rcalix1/AI_auditing/README.md

 ---

+# NIO for Auditing AI Models

+Neural Input Optimization (NIO) can be used not only to audit security policies (like password constraints) but also to audit the AI models themselves.
+This framing treats the model as a frozen function and searches for inputs that cause specific outputs or internal activations, subject to constraints.
+Below are two compelling use cases.

+## A. Triggering Target Output Text in LLMs

+Use NIO to discover inputs (e.g., embeddings or prompts) that make a frozen LLM produce specific output completions — such as toxic language, jailbreak instructions, or sensitive policy violations.
+This is a form of automated red-teaming where the optimized input is crafted not by manual prompting but by gradient descent.
+It allows auditors to systematically search for edge-case completions that may not be covered in traditional evaluations.

+## B. Representation Leakage Auditing

+Use NIO to recover or approximate the original input that produced a known internal embedding or hidden state.
+This method tests how much information about the input is retained and potentially leaked through the model's representations.
+It's useful for auditing risks related to memorization, privacy violations, or information leakage in embedding APIs and transformer models.

+These use cases reframe input optimization as a structured, constraint-aware audit tool rather than an adversarial attack, opening up new applications in AI governance, safety, and risk assessment.

+---

 ## 🔍 Why This Matters
 - This is the core idea behind **NIO auditing**: instead of analyzing fixed data, you *probe* the model to reveal hidden vulnerabilities.
 - You can adapt this to audit **security policies**, **recommender systems**, **identity scoring**, or **password strength metrics**.